devdeer-kevin/react-pure/README.md

 3. Start the development server: `npm run dev`
 4. Open your browser and navigate to `http://localhost:5173` to see the application running.

+To build the app, follow these steps:

+1. Run `npm run build:server`
+2. Run `npm run build:client`

+--> The short way is to run `npm run build`

+3. Run `npm run start`
+4. Open your browser and navigate to `http://localhost:3000` to see the application running.

 ## Warning

 -   `npm build` does't work under Windows